3clyp50/agent-zero/prompts/contemplation/thinking.iterate.md

 #### **METACOGNITIVE REFLECTION:**

 - Periodically ask yourself:
+  - How does this new insight change my understanding?
+  - Are there alternative explanations?
+  - What are the implications of this thought?
+  - How does this connect with other concepts?
+  - What assumptions am I questioning or reinforcing?
   - Am I considering all relevant factors?
-  - Are there alternative perspectives I should explore?
-  - How does this insight impact my overall understanding?
-  - What assumptions am I making?
   - Is there a more effective tool or strategy to apply?
   - Are there any counterarguments to this thought?
-  - How can this idea be tested or validated?
   - What evidence supports or challenges this insight?

 #### **PROGRESSIVE COMPLEXITY:**